-- 1. Where possible, prior to the admission of the patient, Admitting will conduct a pre-admission interview with the patient, the guarantor, and/or his/her legal representative.
+- 1. Where possible, prior to the admission of the patient, the Hospital will conduct a pre-admission interview with the patient, the guarantor, and/or his/her legal representative.
 If a pre-admission interview is not possible, this interview should be conducted upon admission or as soon as possible thereafter.
 In the case of an emergency admission, the Hospital's evaluation of payment alternatives should not take place until the required medical care has been provided.
 At the time of the initial interview, the following information should be gathered: - a.
 Routine and comprehensive demographic data. - b.
 Complete information regarding all existing third party coverage. - 2.
 Identification of potentially eligible patients can take place at any time during the rendering of services or during the collection process. - 3.
-Those patients who may qualify for financial assistance from a governmental program should be referred to the appropriate program, such as Medicaid, prior to consideration for financial assistance. - 4.
-Prior to an account being authorized for the filing of suit, a final review of the account will be conducted and approved by the Assistant Director of Patient Financial Services to make sure that no application for financial assistance was ever received.
-The Associate Vice President for Patient Financial Services must authorize a filing of summons.
-DHS will not request body attachments from the court system for payment of an outstanding account; however it is recognized that the court system may take this action independently.
+Those patients who may qualify for financial assistance from a governmental program should be referred to the appropriate program, such as Medicaid, prior to consideration for financial assistance.